symfonycorp/connect-bundle/README.md

 Symfony failure handling.

-Therefore, if an error occurred, the error is stored in the session (with a fallback on query string) and the user is redirected to the route/path specificed in `failure_path` node of the `sensiolabs_connect` section of your firewall in `security.yml`.
+Therefore, if an error occurred, the error is stored in the session (with a fallback on query attributes) and the user is redirected to the route/path specificed in `failure_path` node of the `sensiolabs_connect` section of your firewall in `security.yml`.